drepper/keymap-tools/README.md

 Example 2: to enter ⎕ from the APL keymap use `compose &#96; l`

+NB: The script does not hardcode the mapping data.
+It uses the XCompose file it installs as `$HOME/.XCompose` (or the file specified by the `-f` option).
+Any changes to the XCompose file are automatically reflected in the output of the script but need program restarts to be applied to the programs' settings.

 ## Screenshots:

 The APL keymap as defined in the XCompose file: